shaggun/frontend-take-home/client/README.md

 - **Toast Notifications**: Toast system for success/error visual feedback
 - **Test Coverage**: Unit tests for components
 - **Custom Hooks**: Reusable logic for common tasks like debouncing and pagination
+- **Lighthouse score of 96 for accessibility**: Use of ARIA attributes correctly when needed, keyboard navigation, adequate color contrast.

 ## Error Handling Strategy